-Picture 1.1 Compare how the letter l appears after a g (as in glue)
+Picture 1.1Compare how the letter l appears after a g (as in glue)

 and after a b (as in blue).
 In the first case, the l begins near the bottom of the line, but in the second case, the l begins near the middle of the line (which is indicated by the dashes).
 In other words, the same letter l has two variants.
 Meaning is unaffected by the position of l: wherever the l begins, it's still an l.
 Likewise, whether a vowel in English is nasalized or not does not affect meaning, it's still that same vowel.
 Which variant occurs in a particular word is determined by the immediately preceding letter.
-The variant that begins near the bottom of the line appears after letters like g that end near the bottom of the line appears after letters like b that end near the middle of the line.
+The variant that begins near the bottom of the line appears after letters like g that end near the bottom of the line.
+The variant that begins near the middle of the line appears after letters like b that end near the middle of the line.
 The two variants of l are therefore in complementary distribution.